enonic/react4xp-npm/README.md

 You'll need Gradle 5+ (a 6.2.1 gradle wrapper is included), Java JDK 11, Enonic XP 7+, and Node.

-NOTE: The interdependencies below have caused problems for automatic versioning and publish of the monorepo. `lerna-version-level1.sh` can be used as a rough guide for the steps, but proceed with caution.

 ### Internal package dependencies

 All the sub-packages mentioned above are dependencies of this main react4xp package.
 In addition, _react4xp-regions_ and _react4xp-buildconstants_ are dependencies of _react4xp-build-components_, and  _react4xp-buildconstants_ is a dependency of _react4xp-runtime-nashornpolyfills_: